 And for the record, it worked well when we had to switch existing production environment with a new one.
 It was not possible to change the pricing tier for existing environment from Standard to PremiumV2.

 Azure search and Sitecore indexing

-- Changes to the limits in commit policies most likely needed – to avoid issues with AS size limits during when Sitecore updates the indexes
+- Changes to the limits in commit policies are most likely needed – to avoid issues with AS size limits during when Sitecore updates the indexes.

 Sitecore works quite well in Azure PaaS already.
 As long as you actively monitor your PaaS services and scale them per need you’re good to go.
 The amount of active CD instances depends on your specific requirements so make sure to run some load tests to find your baseline but as a rule of thumb use either P3V2 or I3 (ASE) App Service plan for your production website and adjust your Redis cache tier to meet the concurrent user requirements.
 Azure also offers services for preventing DDoS attacks these days so no need for custom solutions there either.

 We’re currently running Sitecore 8.2 update 4 and update 5 for our customers in Azure PaaS.
 Biggest challenges faced so far have had to do with Sitecore’s indexing and Azure Search in general, Sitecore’s event queues and session handling.